Daiwa Infinity MT X45 Review

 Cons

-Introducing The Daiwa Infinity X45
+Introducing The Daiwa Infinity MT X45

 Daiwa has an undisputed reputation for producing quality fishing rods.
 The Infinity range of carp rods is one of their more famous and popular models amongst carp anglers.
 The X45 version is a premium rod that comes with a premium price tag, but is it worth the money?

-This Daiwa Infinity X45 review will show you the results of some extensive testing by 3 experts.
+This Daiwa Infinity MT X45 review will show you the results of some extensive testing by 3 experts.
 The rod has been put through its paces and rated against 5 key attributes that all good carp rods should contain.

 To finish off I have compared it against other top, premium rods so you can gauge how well it performs.
 So without any further ado, let’s get started.